 If you are a young person thinking about having sex, you need to understand your rights and the law, as well as the physical and emotional consequences.

 Talk to an older person you trust, such as a family member.
-If you do not feel comfortable with this, you can talk to your doctor or a family planning clinic about contraception and sexually transmissible infections.
+If you do not feel comfortable with this, you can talk to your doctor or visit the Sexual Health Victoria website for more information or make a clinic appointment.

 Young people and contraception